 Now let's review some common mistakes associated with device disposal to help ensure your organization avoids them.

 Training home healthcare workers — If your organization employs home healthcare workers, it's crucial that they are trained and aware of how to correctly dispose of devices that may have PHI on them.
 While there isn't a specified way for home healthcare workers to dispose of hardware, they should be trained with the rest of your staff and follow your organization's policies and procedures.

-Reusing hardware with PHI— Another area that organizations may overlook is the reuse of hardware that previously stored electronic protected health information.
+Reusing hardware with PHI— Another area that organizations may overlook is the reuse of hardware that previously stored electronically protected health information.
 Some organizations may assume that either these devices should not be used again or forget to properly dispose of PHI before they are reused.
-If your organization uses reusable devices, all PHI that's stored on the devices should be securely and complete erased before reuse.
+If your organization uses reusable devices, all PHI stored on the devices should be securely and completely erased before reuse.